drminnaar/aws-dotnet-examples/README.md

         * Enqueue game ranking to queue
         * Dequeue game rankings from queue

+* [Lambda HelloWorld] - This is a very basic starter project and was generated using a combination of the dotnet cli tool and the _`lambda.EmptyFunction`_ template.
+For more information, please visit _'[Creating .NET Core AWS Lambda Projects without Visual Studio]'_.

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/drminnaar/aws-dotnetcore-examples/tags).